AndyNortrup/AndyNortrup.github.io/content/posts/technology/2023-02-10-mastodon-hosting-wishlist/index.md

 {{< figure src="DunbarsNumber.png" alt="Dunbar's Number" caption="Dunbar's Number ([Wikipedia](https://commons.wikimedia.org/wiki/File:DunbarsNumber.png))">}}

-As content moderation reports it should also be easier to make decisions because a small community will have a clearer sense of cohesion and social norms.
+As content moderation reports come it should also be easier to make decisions because a small community will have a clearer sense of cohesion and social norms.
 You'll know the person who has been reported or the person who invited them and be able to have a conversation about what has happened and what is OK in your community.
 You can:
 * Decide to censure the author of the offending post
 * Decide to block or mute reporter for malicious reports
 * Choose to defederate instances.